phetsims/unit-rates/doc/implementation-notes.md

 };
 ```

-**Nested options***: In this simulation, I tried a new pattern for nesting options.
+**Nested options**: In this simulation, I tried a new pattern for nesting options.
 It allows clients to specify only the nested options
 that they wish to override.
-The pattern is throughout the sim, mostly for specifying options related to a rate's numerator and denominator
+The pattern is used throughout the sim, mostly for specifying options related to a rate's numerator and denominator
 (e.g. in `DoubleNumberLine`).
 The general pattern is:

 ```js